tcholakov/SimpleXmlFeed/README.md

 # SimpleXmlFeed
-A Web API 2 project using AngularJS for client side and SignalR for communcation.
+A Web API 2 project using AngularJS for client side and SignalR for communication.
 Downloads an XML feed every 60 seconds, normalizes it and uploads it to a MS SQL database.
 Displays data from the MS SQL database on the client side.
 Uses SignalR to update the client side every 60 seconds